 With such uncertainty and confusion, it’s only fair that you, the injured employee of a prison or jail, should consult with a professional.
 Workers’ comp attorneys are skilled in determining whether you qualify for workers’ comp benefits or reimbursement from a third party for job-related injuries.
 You deserve professional representation.

-What is the Deadline – and how Difficult is it to File a Claim?
+What is the Deadline for Workers’ Compensation, and How Difficult is it to File a Claim?

+Workers must be mindful of Pennsylvania’s strict statute of limitations when filing workplace injury claims.
 A supervisor must be notified of any workplace injury suffered within 120 days of its occurrence.
-The workers’ comp case must be filed within three years of the date the injury-causing incident took place.
+The workers’ comp case must be filed within 3 years of the date the injury-causing incident occurred.

 What Conditions May Cause a Claim to be Denied?